okJiang/rfcs/text/0119-enhance-slow-score-store-scheduler.md

 - `NETWORK_ROUND_TICKS`: 3.
 This means `NetworkSlowScore` is recalculated after every three `inspect-network-interval` cycles.
 - `NETWORK_TIMEOUT_RATIO_THRESHOLD`: 1.0.
 See the formulas in the "Score increase" section for how it’s used.
 - `NETWORK_TIMEOUT_THRESHOLD`: 1.
 Unit: sec.
-Any probe taking longer than 1 sec s is treated as a timeout.
+Any probe taking longer than 1 sec is treated as a timeout.